 You just have to answer one question: how much is a new client worth to me?
 How much am I willing to invest?
 How long am I prepared to wait to turn a profit?
 Amazon waited quite a few years.

 Your first aim is to find prospects.
-You can do it two ways — by going to them or getting them to come to you.
+You can do it in two ways - by going to them or getting them to come to you.

 You want to get prospects' names and email or other addresses and place them on a database.
 Those names on your database are twice as likely to do business with you as identical people who have had no contact with you.
 As you go on you add details about them, so that you can talk to them in a relevant way.